Pylons/pyramid/docs/narr/security.rst

 determines the identity of the current user (authentication) and whether or not the user has access to certain resources (authorization).

-The :app:`Pyramid` authorization system can prevent a :term:`view` from being invoked based on the :term:`security policy`.
+The :app:`Pyramid` security system can prevent a :term:`view` from being invoked based on the :term:`security policy`.
 Before a view is invoked, the authorization system can use the credentials in the :term:`request` along with the :term:`context` resource to determine if access will be allowed.
 Here's